pzinemanas/AudioMoth-Firmware-SPL/README.md

 # AudioMoth-Firmware-SPL
 This repository contains an AudioMoth firmware adaptation to calculate the Sound Pressure Level (SPL).
-This firmware is based on the 1.3.0 version of AudioMoth firmware (published on [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project) and [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic)).
+This is based on the 1.3.0 version of AudioMoth firmware (published on [AudioMoth-Project](https://github.com/OpenAcousticDevices/AudioMoth-Project) and [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic)).
 We include the SPL library (`src/spl.c` and `inc/spl.h`) that implement all the functions related to the SPL estimation.

-The main modifications of the `src/main.c` file of [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic) are in the [filter](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/blob/master/main.c#L609) function, where we add the call the SPL functions.
+The main modifications of the `src/main.c` file of [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic) are in the [filter](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/blob/master/main.c#L609) function, where we add the SPL functions calls.

 ## SPL calculation